LaboratoireMecaniqueLille/crappy/docs/source/what_is_crappy.rst

   using ready-to-use components for acquisition, control, and data handling.

 - **Performance-oriented:**
-  Crappy is designed to make effective use of the computer so that all the tasks can run smoothly together, including advanced real-time processing.
+  Crappy aims to use the computer efficiently when acquisition, commands, display, processing, and recording all run during the same test.

 - **Built for complete experiments:**
   A single script can coordinate hardware, process measurements, display